dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 }
 ```

-We always start by creating an instance of a DocumentClient and using it on every access operation, a common performance tip is to maintain a single DocumentClient for all our queries and operations:
+We always start by creating an instance of a DocumentClient and using it in every access operation.
+A common performance tip is to maintain a single DocumentClient for all our queries and operations:

 ```cs
 public DocumentDbProvider(DocumentDbSettings settings)